 - CUGS aims to be the hub for faculty development related to both teaching and research on urban and global issues at Trinity, through both fixed and varied programs.
 CUGS hosts the Kelter Post-Doctoral Fellowship in Urban Studies, the Rescue Scholar program through the Institute of International Education Scholar Rescue Fund and the Scott M. Johnson Endowment Fund, and visiting professors through the Thomas Endowment for Urban China Research and Teaching and Trinity’s partnership with Fudan University in Shanghai.
 CUGS has also hosted visiting scholars through grants from the Urban Studies Foundation and the Henry Luce Foundation.
 CUGS has developed and instituted numerous research grants, co-curricular initiatives and research workshops – which have in turn led to further grants as well as published books and research articles.
 Notably, CUGS produced Confronting Urban Legacy: Rediscovering Hartford and New England’s Forgotten Cities (edited by Xiangming Chen and Nick Bacon, Lanham, MD: Lexington Books, 2013), with many Trinity faculty and student chapter authors.
 CUGS regularly invites new and recent Trinity faculty to present research findings in the Global Vantage Point seminar series and other workshops and symposia, alongside developing new urban courses and participating in both the Summer and January field courses.

-- CUGS aims to be a central player in Trinity’s outreach to the Hartford region particularly in relation to global and urban issues, through its partnerships with and/or financial support to the Connecticut World Affairs Council, the Hartford Foundation for Public Giving, Leadership Greater Hartford, the Southside Institution Neighborhood Alliance, the New University in Exile Consortium, the Trinity Prison Seminar Series, and the CUGS Arts grants program, among other relationships.
-CUGS Arts grants have contributed significantly to the success of Trinity’s International Hip-Hop Festival and the annual Samba Fest held at the Riverfront Plaza in downtown Hartford.
-In Spring 2020, CUGS will host a major urban policy-oriented workshop on “Gentrification/Diversity/Revitalization: Researching the Urban Interface”, and, with partners at the University of Hartford and University of Connecticut-Hartford, co-host a two-day symposium on “Urban Living in the Age of Climate Change: Sustainable Local Development in Hartford and Connecticut.”
-In July 2020, CUGS will be the hosts of the second summit for the New University in Exile Consortium.
+- CUGS aims to be a central player in Trinity’s outreach to the Hartford region particularly in relation to global and urban issues, through its partnerships with and/or financial support to the Connecticut World Affairs Council, the Hartford Foundation for Public Giving, Leadership Greater Hartford, the Southside Institution Neighborhood Alliance, and the New University in Exile Consortium, among other relationships.
+CUGS hosts numerous events and conferences that bring together students and faculty from the region and the world to discuss timely urban and global issues.